 Tradestation is considered a trading technology leader and attracts casual to seasoned traders.

-The downside of TradeStation is that you can’t access the platform unless you have an account.
-And with this broker, there’s an account minimum to do that.
+The downside of TradeStation is that you can’t access the platform unless you have an account, but you can make an account and access its baseline tools with no deposit required.

 How to Choose a Stock Market Simulator

 Like I said, not all platforms offer paper trading.
 And not all platforms are equal.
 Some may be faster or more customizable.

 You want to pick one that can bring you as close to the real-world experience as possible.
 That way, you don’t get caught off guard when you go live.

 Check out the StocksToTrade paper trading feature.
 You can get a 14-day trial for just $7!

 Do you see the value in paper trading?
 Good.
 Now let’s look at how to do it correctly, so you can get the most benefit from it.

 To paper trade, you need a way to record all of the details of the trade.